bazad/memctl/README.md

 ## Supported platforms

-Memctl has been tested on iOS 10.2 (iPhone 5s) and iOS 11.1.2 (iPhone 7).
+Memctl has been tested on iOS 10.2 (iPhone 5s), iOS 11.1.2 (iPhone 7), and iOS 11.3.1 (iPhone 8).
 If you need support for another (recent) iOS version and device, let me know.

+Unfortunately, memctl only supports calling kernel functions with up to 9 arguments on iOS 11.3.1.
+This could be improved, but is not a top priority for me right now.

 ## Building memctl